Trauma & Self-Worth: How EMDR & Trauma Therapy in Dallas Help You Reconnect With Yourself

 “I don’t matter.”

-In this blog, we’ll explore how trauma impacts self-worth, why these patterns are hard to break, and how therapy in Oklahoma City and Dallas, especially EMDR and other trauma-informed approaches, can help you reconnect with your true self.
+In this blog, we’ll explore how trauma impacts self-worth, why these patterns are hard to break, and how therapy in Dallas, especially EMDR and other trauma-informed approaches, can help you reconnect with your true self.

 How Trauma Shapes the Way You See Yourself